JKawesome/Project5/README.md

 * new entity:
   * spawn a new type of mobile entity
   * move and animate according to logic defined by you

+## P5 Extra Credit reqs
+...if we have time...